jokakilla/inav/README.md

 ## Important: PID values and scaling

-Starting at 22-06-2016 INAV uses the same scaling for PIDs as Cleanflight/Betaflight LuxFloat and MWRewrite PID controllers.
+Starting at iNav 1.2 release (and current master) INAV uses the same scaling for PIDs as Cleanflight/Betaflight LuxFloat and MWRewrite PID controllers.
 That means the following:

 * PIDs from CF/BF can be used in INAV, no need to retune for INAV
 * INAV uses the same PID defaults that Cleanflight and Betaflight
 * Current INAV tunes can be converted to new using [this guide](https://github.com/iNavFlight/inav/wiki/PID-conversion-from-pre-1.2-to-1.2).
-This applies to all INAV 1.1
+This applies to all INAV 1.1 users

 ## Features